fangvv/paper-renamer/README.md

 # README #

-This is a Bash shell script created by Weiwei Fang.
-It is used to rename the academic paper files in pdf with the paper titles, based on the approach proposed in [SciPlore Xtract: Extracting Titles from Scientific PDF Documents by Analyzing Style Information (Font Size)](http://www.sciplore.org/wp-content/papercite-data/pdf/beel10e.pdf).
+Paperrenamer is a Bash shell script used to rename the academic paper files in pdf with the paper titles, based on the approach proposed in [SciPlore Xtract: Extracting Titles from Scientific PDF Documents by Analyzing Style Information (Font Size)](http://www.sciplore.org/wp-content/papercite-data/pdf/beel10e.pdf).

 # System Requirment #
 * Linux system